hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_console.rst

 .. meta::
    :description: Use hasura console to open the Hasura console from the Hasura CLI
-   :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura console
+   :keywords: hasura, docs, CLI, hasura console

 .. _hasura_console: